Code-4-Community/outstanding-life/README.md

 npm install prisma --save-dev
 ```

-Start the development server. (warning: not _not_ use `npm start` that starts up the server in production mode)
+Start the development server. (warning: do _not_ use `npm start` that starts up the server in production mode)

 ```bash
 npm run dev